alexyingchen/accessguide/content/contentcreators.md

 -

-### C15.
+### C14.
 Write descriptive link text
 > Links that say 'Learn more' don't actually mean anything!

-Write links so that user's can understand the purpose of the link from the link text alone.
+Write links so that users can understand the purpose of the link from the link text alone.

 **Disabilities**: intellectual, visual
 **WCAG number + conformance**: 2.4.4 A, 2.4.9 AAA

-(example from programming)

 #### Example 1
 ```html